- Matlab Compiler

 function m = magicsquare(n) %MAGICSQUARE generates a magic square matrix of the size % specified by the input parameter n. % Copyright 2003-2011 The MathWorks, Inc. if ischar(n) n=str2num(n); end m = magic(n); m

-Important: When this programm is executed in a Linux-Terminal, we have to use the function str2num (string to number).
-Arguments are used as strings, thats why they have to be converted in a number in Matlab.
+Important: When this program is executed in a Linux terminal, we have to use the function str2num (string to number).
+Arguments are used as strings, that's why they have to be converted into a number in Matlab.

-Compile the magicsqure function (with the command: mcc) in a Linux-Terminal
+Compile the magicsquare function (with the command: mcc) in a Linux terminal.

-- Start a Terminal (Applications - Accessoires - Terminal) and change to the directory where you stored magicsquare.m
+Open a terminal and change to the directory where you stored magicsquare.m, then enter:

 mcc -mv magicsquare.m

-- This generates you 2 files: magicsquare and run_magicsquare.sh
+This will generate two files: magicsquare and run_magicsquare.sh

-- run_magicsquare.sh is the script to start the application.
-It sets up the MCR (MATLAB Compiler Runtime) environment for the current $ARCH and executes the specified command.
+run_magicsquare.sh is the script to start the application.
+It sets up the MCR (MATLAB Compiler Runtime) environment for the current platform architecture ($ARCH) and executes the specified command.